- The numbers for British nationals to call about charter flights out of Libya are 020 7008 0000 from the UK or 021 340 3644/45 from Libya

 The final rescue flight to bring back Britons trapped in Libya has left for the capital Tripoli, with Foreign Secretary William Hague urging people to take the chance to flee.

+The government-chartered plane left Gatwick with the aim of picking up an estimated 50 Britons still in Tripoli.
 Another 70 Britons arrived in Malta in the early hours of Saturday after being taken out of Libya on HMS Cumberland.

 They endured a 35-hour journey from the Libyan port of Benghazi on rough seas.